Noah Spence: Tampa Bay Buccaneers

 Spence was selected by the Tampa Bay Buccaneers in the second round, 39th overall, in the 2016 NFL Draft.
 In the month of November, Spence had 2.5 sacks and two forced fumbles earning him Defensive Rookie of the Month.

 In 2017, Spence played in six games, recording nine tackles, one sack, and a forced fumble.
 He was placed on injured reserve on October 25, 2017, with a shoulder injury.

 On August 31, 2019, Spence was waived by the Buccaneers.

 Washington Redskins

 On September 18, 2019, Spence signed with the Washington Redskins.
-He was waived on November 19, 2019.
+He was waived by the Redskins on November 19.

 New Orleans Saints

 On December 11, 2019, Spence signed with the New Orleans Saints.

 On March 23, 2020, Spence re-signed with the Saints.
-He was placed on the reserve/non-football injury list on May 26, 2020, after suffering a torn ACL.
+He was placed on the reserve/non-football injury list on May 26, after suffering a torn ACL.

 On March 2, 2021, Spence re-signed with the Saints on a one-year contract.
-He was released on August 17, 2021.
+He was released by New Orleans on August 17.

 Cincinnati Bengals

 On August 22, 2021, Spence signed with the Cincinnati Bengals.
-He was waived on August 31, 2021, and re-signed to the practice squad the next day.
+He was waived on August 31, and re-signed to the practice squad the next day.

-On February 15, 2022, Spence signed a reserve/future contract.
-He was released on August 30, 2022.
+On February 15, 2022, Spence signed a reserve/future contract with Bengals.
+He was released by Cincinnati on August 30.